hfp/xconfigure/config/libint/README.md

 As shown above, an arbitrary "tagname" can be given (without editing the script).
 This might be used to build multiple variants of the LIBINT library.

 ## Version&#160;1.x

+[Download](https://github.com/evaleev/libint/archive/release-1-1-6.tar.gz) and unpack LIBINT and make the configure wrapper scripts available in LIBINT's root folder.
+Please note that the "automake" package is a prerequisite.

 ```bash
 wget --no-check-certificate https://github.com/evaleev/libint/archive/release-1-1-6.tar.gz